 And so she sews

 Margaret lives in a farm community in rural Kenya outside of Machakos.
 She makes women’s clothing for a living while her husband farms and her children attend school.
 When she’s not sewing or tending to her chickens, Margaret acts as the treasurer of her local self-help group.
 This group, comprised of her village neighbors, offers an environment of financial support to its members.
-The members pull their resources together in a savings account which they use as collateral when needed.
+The members pool their resources together in a savings account which they may use as collateral when they need to purchase something they can’t afford to pay for all at once, so they apply for a loan.

 Margaret didn’t always have time to sew beautiful dresses to sell.
 There was a time when many hours of her days were consumed by water collection.
 From her home to a local pond, and back again, Margaret made multiple trips of two kilometers each to collect water for her family’s bathing, cooking, and cleaning needs.
-When Margaret learned from her self-help group bank representative that she could now finance a water connection or rain storage tank, she expressed interest to her peers.
-Together the group decided they could put forth some of their savings as collateral on a loan that would provide enough water storage tanks for all its members.
-Water.org’s partner bank in Kenya, Equity Bank, lent the group enough for each member to purchase at least one, if not two tanks.
+With the loan from Equity Bank, each self-help group member was able to purchase at least one water tank.
+Margaret purchased two, solving her water crisis.

 With these dresses, I earn income too.
 Not just my husband.
 We can afford the payments.